Skip to content

 self._reset_persist_backoff(current_time, "phase_end")

-elif (not self._persist_phase_active) and phase_active_now:
+elif (not phase_active_prev) and phase_active_now:

 # Inactive -> active transition: start backoff sequence.